Skip site navigation (1)Skip section navigation (2)

 --preset <preset>, --preset=<preset>

-directory is inferred from the configurePreset key.
-The current
+tory is inferred from the configurePreset key.
+The current working

-working directory must contain CMake preset files.
-See preset
+directory must contain CMake preset files.
+See preset for more de-

 --list-presets